 The IV percentile edge

 Implied volatility is cyclical.
 After high volatility we will see low volatility and vice versa.
-The key is to know when IV is high and when it is low.
+The key is to know when IV is high and when it’s low.
 For this we will use the IV percentile.
 In a previous post we showed that the $VIX tends to go up after low values and down after high values.

-We showed this table that shows average $VIX change after percentile value :
+that shows average $VIX change after percentile value :

 Read the previous post for more details.